kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_overview_endpoint.md

   - /health (quick readiness, same payload)

 On startup, the server logs the URLs for health and docs for quick verification.

+Tenant scoping
+- Supply tenant via header x-organization-id or query ?organization_id= when applicable.
+- The global organization middleware normalizes and attaches it to the request context.